Rotary Aviation

 - Fly at safe altitude and slowly decelerate until spinning starts.
 Turn off engine and perform Autorotation (read below).
 Avoid spinning.

 - Perform a Rolling Landing.
-Turn off wheel breaks and land with speed on a flat surface.
+Turn off wheel brakes and land with speed on a flat surface.

 - Find the sweet spot when to rapidly decelerate the helicopter to hold while landing before it spins too fast.